 We want to point out that these results come from a limited sampling of patient reports and represent only Pennsylvania, but they do tell us that diagnostic mistakes are a major problem.

 Do you know where to turn if you have been misdiagnosed by a healthcare professional?

-When you need a Philadelphia failure to diagnose attorney, you can turn to the Weitz Firm for help.
+When you need a Philadelphia failure to diagnose attorney, you can turn to The Weitz Firm, LLC for help.

 When you think of medical errors, your mind probably jumps to surgical mistakes or infections, but Johns Hopkins researchers tell us that diagnostic errors accounted for the largest fraction of medical malpractice claims.